fkapsahili/datavislab/pandas/README.md

 - Activate the subtitles
 - You can display the video at higher speed (Settings>Playback speed).

+### Tasks
+- While watching the video, work along with the instructor.
+Make note when something surprpises you, when you can think of a better solution, when you have questions: Right-click on the video timeline ("Copy video URL at current time") and save the link together with your comment/question.

 ## Practical
 Practice further data handling, visualizations using [data from the video lecture](https://github.com/KeithGalli/Pandas-Data-Science-Tasks).